Grades and Credit

 Engineering students may choose to receive an S/U grade option under the following conditions:

-- The S/U course must be used as either a liberal-studies distribution or an Approved elective in the Engineering common curriculum.
+The S/U course must be used as either a liberal-studies distribution or an Advisor approved elective in the Engineering curriculum.

 Note: S/U courses do not count toward eligibility for the Dean’s List and may weaken chances for acceptance into graduate school.
 Address questions regarding the S/U option to Engineering Advising.

 There are many legitimate reasons for delaying completion of a course beyond the time allotted.
 An extended illness or serious injury, for example, might make it impossible to finish by the end of the semester.
 In such situations, it is desirable to receive a temporary grade of incomplete and finish the course work at a later time.